 5. Nurture Your Leads Properly Before Handing Them to Sales

 As a marketer, have you ever downloaded a piece of content that caught your eye only to get a phone call right away with a meeting request?
 How likely were you to take that call?
 Likely, it was a bit premature.
-Similarly, ‘dialing-for-dollars’ on as soon as you get your content syndication lead list can be less effective that you might hope.
+Similarly, "dialing-for-dollars" as soon as you get your content syndication lead list can be less effective than you might hope.

 Instead, set up an email automation with a few additional pieces of helpful content for your leads before passing the leads to sales.
 Track who's opening your second and third emails and pass those folks up to sales for a more successful outreach effort.

 *A key here is to follow up promptly with the additional pieces of helpful content as quickly as possible.
 For instance, if you receive your lead deliveries weekly, have your email followup automations set and ready to go so you can just upload your leads to them each week and get the process going.